storageos/storageos.github.io/_docs/install/vagrant.md

 Before you launch Vagrant for the first time to build out your cluster, you will want to view the `Vagrantfile` file in your base directory.

+You run Vagrant from a command line.
+This is any shell window for UNIX or macOS, and a Command Prompt or Powershell for Windows.
+We recommend Powershell.

 ### Viewing or modifying the Vagrantfile

 1. To configure the cluster size and number of clients, the relevant lines can be found at the top of the file.
 So for example:
     * You want to run a single-node cluster by  changing the `3` on the `STORAGEOS_NODES` line to `1`
     * You want to manage down CPU resources by changing the `2` on the `STORAGEOS_CPU` line to `1`
     * You want to manage down memory resources by changing `2048` on the `STORAGEOS_MEMORY` line to `1536`

-    ...or simply set an environment variable from your terminal window:
+    These can also be set via environment variables.
+For UNIX:

     ```
-    STORAGEOS_NODES=1
-    STORAGEOS_CPU=1
-    STORAGEOS_MEMORY=1536
+    export STORAGEOS_NODES=1 STORAGEOS_CPU=1 STORAGEOS_MEMORY=1536
+    ```

+    For Powershell:

+    ```
+    $env:STORAGEOS_NODES=1
+    $env:STORAGEOS_CPU=1
+    $env:STORAGEOS_MEMORY=1536
     ```

 ## Initialise the Cluster